 In June 1853 Edward Gibbon Wakefield organised a meeting in Wellington.
-On the agenda was a scheme to bring in Chinese to work in occupations where labour was scarce, but strong opposition later forced Wakefield to abandon his plan.
-The minutes of the meeting (below) indicate that there was initially enthusiastic support for the idea.
+On the agenda was a scheme to bring in Chinese to work in occupations where labour was scarce.
+Although strong opposition later forced Wakefield to abandon his plan, the minutes of the meeting show that there was initially enthusiastic support for the idea.

 ‘The subject of opening a direct communication with China for the purposes of commerce and the introduction of Chinese labour into this colony, was fully considered, and its importance to all classes acknowledged; when the following gentlemen, –